Canon 1D Mark III vs Olympus E-M5 II

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark III does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1D Mark III and the E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1D Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark III was succeeded by the Canon 1D Mark IV, while the E-M5 II was followed by the Olympus E-M5 III.
+Both the 1D Mark III and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The 1D Mark III was replaced by the Canon 1D Mark IV, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the features and operation of the 1D Mark III and E-M5 II can be found, respectively, in the Canon 1D Mark III Manual (free pdf) or the online Olympus E-M5 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark III or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark III: